Tiger Shroff: Career decline (2021–present)

-Other work and media image
+Other work

 In 2017, Shroff was brought in as Brand Ambassador and co-owner of Bengaluru Tigers, which is owned by 8K Miles Media Group.
 The Bengaluru Tigers won third place in the inaugural season of Super Fight League, the first mixed martial arts (MMA) League in India.
 In 2018, Shroff was also made the Brand Ambassador of Prowl.
 He is also the brand ambassador of brands like Pepsi, ASICS India, Casio India, 8:00 PM Premium Black, Macho, Garnier, Forca, Great White Electronic.
 In 2020, Eastern Eye featured him in their dynamic dozen for the decade list.
 In 2024, Shroff was placed in the "35 most influential young Indians" list by GQ.

 In 2023, Shroff performed in Doha for the "Entertainer No. 1" tour, alongside Shahid Kapoor, Varun Dhawan, Kiara Advani, Rakul Preet Singh, Jacqueline Fernandez and Ash King.

 In 2024, Shroff launched the football club, Mumbay FC which would participate in the 2024–25 Mumbai Premier League, the top-tier football league run by the Mumbai Football Association in Mumbai, representing the fifth tier of the Indian football league system and also signed as a marquee player.
 He made his senior professional debut for the club in a 1–0 win over Bombay Gymkhana on 30 October 2024.